The 7 Most Effective B2B Marketing Strategies

 Instead of simply churning out content and hoping to see their sales skyrocket, top performers spend a lot of time crafting content that not only aligns with their mission, but is also what their audience is looking for.
 They understand that creating and distributing valuable, relevant, and consistent content is what will ultimately drive profitable customer action.

-About 93% of the most successful B2B content marketers say their organization will be ‘extremely’ or ‘very’ committed to content marketing in 2019.
+About 95% of the most successful B2B content marketers say their organization will be ‘extremely’ or ‘very’ committed to content marketing in 2022.
 The rest of the industry, however, is struggling to keep up the pace.
-Only 67% of all companies want a content marketing strategy in the next year, and even less (39%) have an actual plan.
+However, only 80% of companies think their content marketing has been "extremely successful" or "very successful" over the last year.

-In other words, many companies will step into 2019 with a game plan built on wishful thinking.
+In other words, many companies will step into 2022 with a super solid plan that they have full confidence in.

-If the latter sounds like your company, don’t despair – we gathered a list of practical steps to get you well-versed and prepared to execute a content marketing strategy in time for the new year.
+If you are one of the companies unsure about the right strategy, don’t despair – we gathered a list of practical steps to get you well-versed and prepared to execute a content marketing strategy in time for the new year.

 Interested in learning more about content marketing strategies in specific verticals?
 Check out our articles on fintech marketing, financial services marketing and healthcare marketing.